 This Privacy Notice provides information about ASU’s practices relating to its collection, use and disclosure of your health assessment data that is collected as part of any daily health check.
-The daily health check may be completed through the ASU Mobile App, via healthcheck.asu.edu, or through the ASU Experience Center at 844-448-0031.
+The daily health check may be completed through the ASU Mobile App, or via healthcheck.asu.edu.
 Please also refer to ASU’s Privacy Statement for additional information about ASU’s online information gathering and dissemination practices.
 ASU will publish any changes to this Privacy Notice at healthcheck.asu.edu.

 What is the best time and place to take my temperature?

 Consistency is the key to taking your temperature.
 Please ensure you take your temperature around the same time each day as your temperature can fluctuate hour to hour, especially when out in the summer heat.
 Please ensure you are being consistent with the thermometer each day as well.